 Is anything required before I start?

-To successfully complete this course, participants need to have recently completed Epilepsy Essentials training and we strongly recommend that participants hold a current first aid certificate or CPR competency.
+To successfully complete this course, participants need to have recently completed Epilepsy Essentials training and hold a current first aid certificate or CPR competency.

 What happens when I finish the course?